COSO Framework for Internal Controls

 The internal environment provides the basis for the idea of how risks are viewed and how they are anticipated.
 It is crucial that senior management demonstrates the importance of ERM at all levels of the organisation.

 Objectives must be set before management can identify potential events affecting performance and results.
-ERM ensures that management has a process or tool to set goals and that the chosen goals are in line with the mission statement of the organisation and consistent with the risk appetite.
+ERM ensures that management has a process or tool to set SMART Goals and that the chosen goals are in line with the mission statement of the organisation and consistent with the risk appetite.

 3. Identification of events